 - Summer solstice on June 21

-As the earth orbits around the sun in an elliptical path, its tilted axis (an axis that’s tilted 23 degrees with respect to earth’s orbit) results in the sunlight reaching the earth’s surface at various angles.
+As the earth orbits around the sun in an elliptical path, its tilted axis (an axis that’s tilted 23 degrees with respect to the vertical line from the earth’s orbital plane) results in the sunlight reaching the earth’s surface at various angles.
 This is the reason why the length of days and nights vary and are not the same anywhere in the world.

 Let us understand the differences between equinox and solstice in detail by referring to the table below.